Adding New Rate Limiting Policies¶

 Fill in the required details and click Save.

-You have added a new application-level throttling policy.
+You have added a new application-level rate limiting policy.

 - Sign in to the Admin Portal using the URL